sailfish009/openstructure/modules/seq/base/doc/seq.rst

     :type aa:  :class:`str`
     :type freq:  :class:`float`

-  .. method:: GetTransitionFreq(from,to)

-    :param from:  Current state of HMM (HMM_MATCH, HMM_INSERT or HMM_DELETE)
-    :param to:  Next state

-    :returns:  Frequency of given state transition

-  .. method:: SetTransitionFreq(from,to,freq)

-    :param from:  Current state of HMM (HMM_MATCH, HMM_INSERT or HMM_DELETE)
-    :param to:  Next state
-    :param freq:  Frequency of transition

-  .. attribute:: one_letter_code

-    One letter code, this column is associated to

   .. attribute:: entropy

     Shannon entropy based on the columns amino acid frequencies

-.. class:: HMM
+.. class:: ProfileHandle

-  .. method:: Load(filename)
+  .. method:: __len__()

-    Static method to load an hmm in the hhm format as it is in use in the HHSuite.

-    :param filename:  Name of file to load
-    :type filename:  :class:`str`
+    Returns the length of the sequence for which we have profile.

+    :rtype: :class:`int`

   .. method:: AddColumn(col)

     Appends column in the internal column list.

     :param col:  Column to add
-    :type col:  :class:`HMMColumn`
+    :type col:  :class:`ProfileColumn`

   .. method:: Extract(from,to)

     :param from:  Col Idx to start from
-    :param to:  End Idx, not included in sub-HMM
+    :param to:  End Idx, not included in sub-ProfileHandle

     :type from:  :class:`int`
     :type to:  :class:`int`

-    :returns:  sub-HMM as defined by given indices
+    :returns: sub-profile as defined by given indices (:attr:`null_model` is copied)
+    :rtype: :class:`ProfileHandle`

+    :raises: :exc:`~exceptions.Error` if if *to* <= *from* or *to* > :meth:`__len__`.

+  .. method:: SetSequence(sequence)

+    Sets :attr:`sequence`.

+  .. method:: SetNullModel(null_model)

+    Sets :attr:`null_model`.

   .. attribute:: sequence

-    Sequence of the columns
+    Sequence for which we have this profile.
+    Note: user must enforce consistency between sequence length and number of profile columns.

   .. attribute:: columns

-    Iterable columns of the HMM
+    Iterable columns of the profile

   .. attribute:: null_model

-    Null model of the HMM
+    Null model of the profile

   .. attribute:: avg_entropy

     Average entropy of all the columns

-.. class:: HMMDB
+.. class:: ProfileDB

-  A simple database to gather :class:`HMM` objects.
-It is possible to save them to disk in a compressed format with limited accuracy (4 digits for freq values).
+  A simple database to gather :class:`ProfileHandle` objects.
+It is possible to save them to disk in a compressed format with limited accuracy (4 digits for each frequency).

   .. method:: Save(filename)